 For some luxe pampering, a favourite place is Peninsula Hot Springs.
 This was the first natural hot springs and day spa centre in the state.
 There are two bathing facilities to cater for everyone, Bath House and Spa Dreaming Centre.
 The Bath House has over 20 bathing experiences from cold plunge pools, reflexology walk, massaging thermal mineral showers and Turkish steam bath to name a few.
 The Spa Dreaming Centre is more exclusive for guests 16 years and older.
 The emphasis here is on tranquil spaces, private pools and spa treatments to revitalise body, mind and spirit.

 Golf enthusiasts are well catered for with numerous world class courses to tee off.
 Here are a few to look into; Moonah Links Golf Course, Eagle Ridge Golf Course, Dunes Golf Course and St Andrews Beach Golf Club.

-The easiest way to get to the peninsula from Melbourne CBD is to self-drive (suggest the scenic way along the bay) or join an organised day tour (so you won’t have to worry about navigating the roads).
+The easiest way to get to the Mornington Peninsula from Melbourne CBD is to self-drive (I suggest the scenic way along the bay) or join an organised Mornington Peninsula day tour so you won’t have to worry about navigating the roads.
 Whichever you choose, you’ll not be disappointed spending the day in this stunning region.

 Have you visited Mornington Peninsula?
 If so, what were the highlights for you?